October 2019 Edition of the Quarterly Newsletter

 Cortell today announced another signatory onto ‘CoreBIS’; their APRA reporting platform transforming the way organisations deliver regulatory governance and reporting.
 Bank Australia have successfully moved onto their innovative platform, giving Bank Australia a best in class governance and analytics platform to meet their regulatory requirements.
 With several key changes to the regulatory reporting landscape, organisations are now seeing the advantages of an externally sourced regulatory reporting solution.

-Cortell Signs Bank Australia to CoreBIS APRA Reporting Platform
+Cortell Signs Beyond Bank to CoreBIS APRA Reporting Platform

-Cortell today announced the signatory of Bank Australia who will be using their innovative platform “CoreBIS” to service their APRA reporting requirements.
+Cortell today announced the signatory of Beyond Bank who will be using their innovative platform “CoreBIS” to service their APRA reporting requirements.

 With several key changes to the regulatory reporting landscape, organisations are now seeing the advantages of an externally sourced regulatory reporting solution.